The Center for Student Involvement (CSI)

 Known as The Viking Vets, the Veteran & Military Success Center serves over 500 veterans attending Cleveland State University and provides the following services to all veterans, service-members and military families attending CSU:

 - VA benefits (including the GI Bill) counseling and access to VA services in northeast Ohio

 - Assistance to those serving with class concerns arising from deployment, ADT and even IDT

-- A veteran student staff that can assist with any concern or can find those who can assist
+- A veteran student staff that can assist with any concern or connect students to on and off campus resources

 - VA VetSuccess Counselor - in-house VA benefits specialist (a VA employee)